I have many people asking me about my future goals as a writer.

 Lance had already gotten himself into trouble once by being careless.
 Yet even after recovering from his past mistakes, he and Celeste still seemed to get torn apart by circumstances he wasn’t aware of until afterward.

-When Lance returned from RAID’s gate after securing the victory, evening was setting in the sky.
+When Lance returned from RAID’s gate after securing the victory, the evening was setting in the sky.
 The first shock that met him when he opened his front door was the smell of dinner burning on the stove.
 Such an occurrence had happened twice before, and it only meant one thing.

 Once Lance slammed the door shut and threw off his shoes, he bounded past the living room to find two pots boiling over on the stove.